-It all started in 1998.
-A new racing simulator went on sale, called Colin McRae Rally.
-It was developed by Codemasters, a company that specialized in simulation games since the era of 8-bit computers.
-Rally was their next challenge, and this time, the bet on a wild card paid off.
-The latest game of the continuation series “Dirt” was launched only a year ago.
+It all started in 1998 with the release of a new racing simulator called Colin McRae Rally.
+It was developed by Codemasters, a company that had specialized in simulation games since the era of 8-bit computers.
+Rally was their next big challenge, and their bet on a wild card paid off.
+The latest game in the series, “Dirt”, was launched only a year ago.

-In prehistoric days of computer gaming, it was unthinkable to create a game that would simulate different condition, various surfaces or, god forbid, even weather.
-Coming up with first such games had to be massively challenging.
-But after initial setbacks, first successful titles came up and became both inspiration and competition for the Colin McRae Rally.
-The most important was Sega Rally, launched in 1995 and originally intended as an arcade game for bars or gaming venues.
+In the prehistoric days of computer gaming, it was unthinkable to create a game that would simulate different conditions, various surfaces or, god forbid, even weather.
+Coming up with the first such games had to be intensely challenging.
+But after initial setbacks, the first successful titles came out and became both inspiration and competition for the Colin McRae Rally.
+The most important was Sega Rally, launched in 1995 and originally intended as an arcade game for bars and gaming venues.
 You may remember the huge boxes with a steering wheel, gearstick and a plastic seat.
 That was the Sega Rally.
 However, there were also failures.
-Games like V-Rally or Screamer Rally were examples of what not to do and certainly not a benchmark for anyone trying to launch a game named after a world rally star.
+Games like V-Rally or Screamer Rally were fine examples of what not to do and certainly not a benchmark for anyone trying to launch a game named after a world rally star.

-The game was a success with players, even though it didn’t have anything really unique compared to competition, maybe with the exception of the mud that stuck on the car’s body during the stage.
-The game was rated as average to above average.
-It did everything well, but nothing exceptionally so.
-However, better times were coming with the introduction of the second installment that became most famous of the series.
+The game was a success with players, though it didn’t have anything really unique compared to its competition (with the possible exception of the mud that stuck to the car’s body during the stages).
+The game was rated as average to above average: it did everything well, but nothing exceptionally so.
+However, better times were coming with the introduction of the second installment, which became the most famous of the series.

 At the turn of the millenium, Colin McRae 2.0 was released.
-This game managed to take average first installment and turn it into an entertainment for countless nights.
-In many cases, it took its toll on school results and turned many people irreversibly towards the rally fandom.
-The twisty Italian special stages, the beautiful Ford Focus WRC in lusty Martini livery.
-Lancer Evo in red-white Marlboro design and many other great cars of the famous era of motorsport.
-Besides usual stages, the championship also offered ‘super special stages’ in which you could compete directly with another car on a circuit.
-In those time, that was something unusual and great.
-Together with the great physics, it turned the game into what could be easily described as best racing sim of the time.
+This game managed to take the run of the mill first installment and turn it into countless nights of entertainment.
+It took its toll on school results and turned many people irreversibly towards rally fandom.
+It featured the twisty Italian special stages, the beautiful Ford Focus WRC in lusty Martini livery, the Lancer Evo in red-white Marlboro design and many other great cars of the famous era of motorsport.
+Besides the usual stages, the championship also offered ‘super special stages’ in which you could compete directly with another car on a circuit.
+At the time, that was something unusual and gripping.
+Together with the great physics, it turned the game into what can fairly be described as the best racing sim of its day.

 Another important milestone for the series was Colin McRae Rally 3.
 The game was released in 2002, just two years after the first game.
-Massively improved graphics made the game absolutely stunning by the standards of the time.
-Detailed models of cars, pieces of bodywork or mud falling off, and demanding stages.
-What didn’t change was the physics, with cars sort of “floating” and heavy-handed.
-The overall feeling and atmosphere – and graphics and damage model – were so cool, though, that gamers quickly forget about the nights spent with the second installment of the series.
+Massively improved graphics made the game absolutely stunning by the standards of the time with detailed models of cars, pieces of bodywork or mud falling off, and demanding stages.
+What didn’t change was the physics, with the cars still sort of “floating” and heavy-handed.
+The overall feeling and atmosphere – and the graphics and the damage model – were so cool, though, that gamers quickly forgot about the nights spent with the second installment of the series.

-In the following five years, two more games of the series were released, but did not bring any massive improvement, except for rising number before the famous Colin McRae Rally name.
+In the following five years, two more games of the series were released, but didn’t bring any great improvement, except for the rising number before the famous Colin McRae Rally name.
 There was nothing new besides a number of new cars and tracks.
-It all felt like the third installment getting refreshed over and over.
-But important breakthough was coming soon, in 2007.
-The name of the new game in the series included the word “DIRT”.
-But more about that in the next part of our series…
+It all felt like the third installment getting refreshed, over and over.
+But an important breakthrough would come soon, in 2007.
+The name of the next game in the series included the word “DIRT”.
+More about that in the next part of our series…